bstien/Rexx/README.md

 - `matches(string:) -> Bool`
 - `match(string:options:) -> Match`

 The former only checks if the pattern is a match against the provided string, while the latter let's you also fetch values from capture groups within the pattern.
 The result of the match is provided through [`Match`](https://github.com/bstien/Rex/blob/master/Source/Match.swift).

-You may also fetch values from named capture groups easily!😄
+If you're on iOS 11+ you may also fetch values from named capture groups easily!😄 This is not available in earlier versions, due to [`range(withName:)`](https://developer.apple.com/documentation/foundation/nstextcheckingresult/2915200-range) being introduced in iOS 11.

 ```swift
 // 1.
 Define your pattern.
 Match against a string starting with "Hello, " and ending with "!".
 Capture whatever name/word we're saying hello to.